What Are the Three Angels’ Messages in Revelation 14?

 • It speaks blasphemous words.
 Blasphemy is a term used to describe speaking against God but also trying to take on the attributes of God.
 That’s why Jesus was accused of blasphemy by the Pharisees when He said He was God and could forgive sins (Mark 2:5-7; John 10:33).

-• It persecutes God’s people and had power for 1,260 literal years, described in Revelation 13:5 as 42 prophetic months.
-Thus, this religious and political power ruled during the time of the Dark Ages and persecuted the woman (God’s people) mentioned in Revelation 12:13–15.
+• It persecutes God’s people and has power for 1,260 literal years, described in Revelation 13:5 as 42 prophetic months.
+This religious and political power ruled during the time of the Dark Ages and persecuted the woman (God’s people) mentioned in Revelation 12:13-15.

 All through Revelation 13, this religious and political power is making war against God’s people.